Carrick Academy: School Building

-The school campus has two main buildings.
-The old building at the front of the school was opened in 1926.
-All of our classrooms are fitted with interactive white boards and multi-media projectors.
-The Mathematics, English, Social Subjects including RME, Art and Design and Pastoral Care departments are located in the Old Building.
-There is also a Nail Bar as well as a Technical room.
-The building contains a well-resourced library, our Assembly Hall and a Wi-Fi room which enhances the ICT provision available to our young people.
+The former Carrick Academy school campus had two main buildings.
+The old building which was situated at the front of the school was opened in 1926.
+All classrooms were fitted with interactive white boards and multi-media projectors.
+The Mathematics, English, Social Subjects including RME, Art and Design and Pastoral Care departments were located in the Old Building.

+Additionally, there was a Nail Bar as well as a Technical room.
+The building contained a well-resourced library, an Assembly Hall and a Wi-Fi room which enhanced the ICT provision available to young people attending Carrick Academy.
 The new building at the back of the school was opened in 1974.
-It contains the following departments: Computing, Design & Technology, Science, Business Studies, Modern Languages, Music and Home Economics.
-The new building also contains the school administration offices, the main staffroom, the school Dining Hall and Cafeteria.
-The office reception area and the canteen have Carrick TV displayed so that all pupils, staff and visitors to the school can keep up-to-date with all the events taking place.

-The PE facilities include a games hall, gym and a multi-use astro-turf.
+It contained the departments of Computing, Design & Technology, Science, Business Studies, Modern Languages, Music and Home Economics.
+The new building also contained the school administration offices, the main staffroom, the school Dining Hall and Cafeteria.
+The office reception area and the canteen have Carrick TV displayed so that all pupils, staff and visitors to the school could keep up-to-date with all the events taking place.
+The PE facilities at Carrick Academy included a games hall, gym and a multi-use astro-turf.

-Carrick Academy will move into the new community campus which is scheduled for completion in April 2023.